snicholspa/tips_tricks_howtos/autonomous_database/vector_search_enhanced/vector_search_enhanced.md

 	</copy>
     ```

-3. Create Credential to Perform Vector Tasks
+3. Create Vector Credential to Perform Vector Tasks

 	For more details, see the [`DBMS_VECTOR.CREATE_CREDENTIAL` Procedure](https://docs.oracle.com/en/database//oracle/oracle-database/23/arpls/dbms_vector1.html#GUID-4BBCBF46-3903-4EBB-8BE8-A7690151CF25) documentation.

-	**Note** - You pass the <private key string> value (excluding the BEGIN and END lines), either as a single line or as multiple lines.
+	**Note** - You pass the <private key string> value (excluding the BEGIN and END lines in the key file), either as a single line or as multiple lines.

     ```
     <copy>